Kobutsu Shindo Kevin C. Malone

 (Ko-Butsu: Ancient Buddha, Shin-do: New Way)

-Kobutsu Malone is an American Rinzai Zen Buddhist
+Venerable Kobutsu Malone (Kevin Christopher Malone) is an American Rinzai Zen Buddhist Priest ordained in 1993.

 The foundation is inexorably committed to the abolition of punitive incarceration in any form, the dismantling of the prison industrial complex, and the adoption of alternative, restorative, methods of dealing with what is colloquially known as “criminal justice.”
 The Engaged Zen Foundation has published Gateway Journal and Zen Karmics as instructional media for incarcerated people concerned with spiritual practice and human rights issues behind bars.